On Equivalence of Binary Asymmetric Channels regarding the Maximum Likelihood Decoding: Determining the -decision criteria for the BACs

-We start introducing a function which plays a fundamental role in describing the regions which determine the decision criteria for the BAC.
-This function also induces a natural distance between binary asymmetric channels (see Section \ref{SectionFurtherRemarks} for more details).
+We start introducing a function which plays a fundamental role in describing the regions which determine the decision criteria for the BACs.
+This function also induces a natural distance between binary asymmetric channels as it is seen in Section \ref{SectionFurtherRemarks}.

 \begin{definition} Let $S: \mathcal{T} \rightarrow [0,1]$ be the function given by if $p\neq 0$, and $S(p,q)=0$ if $p=0$.
 We refer to this function as the BAC-function. \end{definition}

 It is easy to check that in fact the image of $S$ is contained in the interval $[0,1]$ where the values $0$ and $1$ are attained by the extremes cases $p=0$ and $p=q$, respectively.
 Besides, this function is continuous in the connected set $\mathcal{T}$ and therefore we have $S(\mathcal{T})=[0,1]$.\\